Set Up the InDesign User Interface

 Defaults

-Ensure no documents are open (all documents are closed) and set the following presets to ensure default behavior across all InDesign documents:
+Ensure no documents are open and set the following presets to ensure default behavior across all InDesign documents:

 "